- Download our Moving to the UK Guide (PDF)

 Applying for a visa for the United Kingdom

-Before moving to the UK, one must determine the appropriate visa for their situation and undergo the relevant application process.
-Application forms can be obtained from any UK embassy or online, but many people use a professional visa processing agency to ensure everything is handled properly.
+Before moving to the UK, expats will need to determine the appropriate visa for their situation and undergo the relevant application process.

 It is best to apply for a UK visa well before the intended date of travel, as it's difficult to predict processing times and whether delays might arise along the way.
-The visa application process is also likely to be different in each expat's home country, so it is important for applicants to research the appropriate process for their country of origin.
+The visa application process is also likely to be different in each expat's home country, so applicants need to research the appropriate process for their country of origin.

-Those applying for work visa for the UK will also need to provide biometric information (fingerprints and facial image).
+Those applying for certain visas for the UK will also need to provide biometric information (fingerprints and facial image).
 This will be collected at the visa application centre.
-Depending on an individual’s country of origin, they may also need to provide proof that they have been screened for TB.

 Permanent residence in the United Kingdom

-Expats who want to remain in the United Kingdom in the longer term may be eligible to apply for permanent residence.
-Those who have lived legally in the UK for a certain length of time – usually between two to five years – can apply, depending on the category of visa they currently possess.
+Expats who want to remain in the United Kingdom for the long term may be eligible to apply for permanent residence.
+Those who have lived legally in the UK for a certain length of time – usually five years – can apply, depending on the category of visa they currently possess.

 Being a permanent resident means an individual has indefinite leave to remain (ILR) in the UK and is free from immigration control.
 These expats also have the freedom to live and work in the UK without restrictions.
-Permanent residents have the right to claim Job Seeker's Allowance and other benefits available to British citizens.
 Those with indefinite leave to remain have a visa status known as ‘settled status’, which is a step towards naturalisation as a British citizen.